kyprware/synapse/SECURITY.md

 ---

-## 🙏 Thanks

-We deeply appreciate your efforts to make SYNAPSE and the NERVE-work more secure for everyone.
+> We deeply appreciate your efforts to make SYNAPSE and the NERVE-work more secure for everyone.